NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

 ## Auto-configuring Devices in NSO <a href="#user_guide.devicemanager.auto-configuring-devices" id="user_guide.devicemanager.auto-configuring-devices"></a>

+Provisioning new devices in NSO requires the user to be familiar with the concept of Network Element Drivers and the unique ned-id they use to distinguish their schema.
-When multiple versions of a NED are loaded, provisioning new devices can be tedious since one has to configure the 'correct' ned-id manually.
-Connecting and fetching host keys from the device and doing a sync-from are additional steps that must be done separately before the device can be used from NSO.
+For an end user interacting with a northbound client of NSO, the concept of a ned-id might feel too abstract.
+It could be challenging to know what device type and ned-id to select when configuring a device for the first time in NSO.
+After initial configuration, there are also additional steps required before the device can be operated from NSO.

 NSO can auto-configure devices during initial provisioning.
 Under `/devices/device/auto-configure`, a user can specify either the ned-id explicitly or a combination of the device vendor and `product-family` or `operating-system`.
 These are meta-data specified in the `package-meta-data.xml` file in the NED package.
 Based on the combination of this meta-data or using the ned-id explicitly configured, a ned-id from a matching NED package is selected from the currently loaded packages.
 If multiple packages match the given combination, the package with the latest version is selected.
-In the same transaction, NSO also fetches the host keys and syncs the config from the device.
+In the same transaction, NSO also fetches the host keys if required, and synchronizes the configuration from the device, making it ready to operate in a single step.

 ### Examples <a href="#d5e3539" id="d5e3539"></a>